Control and Coordination Class 10 Best MCQs

 Question 32: Which of the following statements about the protection of the brain is INCORRECT?

-D. The vertebral column protects the brain from injury
+Correct Answer: D. The vertebral column protects the spinal cord, not the brain.

 Question 33: The main function of the bony structures surrounding the central nervous system is to: